saifxyzyz/Resume/rendercv_output/Saif_Mohammed_CV.typ

   [
     #strong[Rootz Communication], Junior Machine Learning Engineer

-    - Built an automation software for inventory management.
+    - Built an automation software for inventory management which processed incoming purchase orders.

-    - Used Logistic Regression Machine Learning Model to track and predict incoming emails and check whether they are regarding purchase orders.
+    - Engineered an NLP pipeline using Logistic Regression to automate the classification of high-volume procurement emails, improving inventory processing efficiency

     - Streamlined inventory management and report generation process.